Highway patrol now says JoCo man arrested after Ozarks boat crash was not driving

 The morning of the crash, Frazier was arrested on suspicion of boating while intoxicated involving the death of another and serious physical injury, and negligent operation of a vessel.
 He was booked into the Camden County jail.

 Hines said he could not provide any more information on who actually might have been driving the boat.
+The investigation is continuing, he said.

 “Some of the people are deceased, and we don’t want to start throwing names around,” Hines said.
 “We are not ready to comment on that.”

+In an incident report released the evening of May 19, the patrol identified all five occupants of the boat.
+The three deceased are Joseph LeMark, 23, and Daniel Lewis, 24, both of Overland Park, and Hailey Hochanadel, 21, of Olathe.

+Frazier and Ashley Lamb, 21, of Olathe were injured.
+In that initial report, Frazier was identified as the driver.

-The Missouri Highway Patrol amended the online report at 10 p.m.
-Tuesday and then put out an update on social media, according to a patrol spokesman.
+The Patrol amended that online report at 10 p.m.
+Tuesday and then put out an update on social media.

+Before doing that, several troopers flew to the Kansas City area to notify the Olathe and Overland Park families of those killed and injured in the crash that Frazier was not driving the boat as the preliminary investigation indicated.

+Rich Hochanadel, Hailey’s father, said a team of five officials and troopers visited with his family Tuesday night.

 “UPDATE: Fatal boat crash/Lake of the Ozarks on May 19, 2018 - Preliminary online report details have been revised with up-to-date info.
 The driver of the boat has been amended to Unknown.
 The reconstruction & investigation is continuing.”